Zearin/textmate_wiki/Hidden-Settings.md

 TextMate use extended attributes to store caret position, etc.

-On file systems which don’t support extended attributes (most network file systems), OS X will create an auxiliary file with a dot-underscore prefix (e.g. `._filename`).
+On file systems which don’t support extended attributes (most network file systems), OS X will create an auxiliary file with a dot-underscore prefix (e.g., `.«_filename»`).

 If you don’t want these files, you can disable the use of extended attributes.
 This is presently controlled with the `volumeSettings` key.
+Its values are:

-Its values are (1) an associative array with path prefix; and (2) another associative array with settings for that path.
+1. an associative array with path prefix, and
+2. another associative array with settings for that path.
 (Presently, only `extendedAttributes` is supported.)

-So, if we wanted to disable extended attributes for files under `/net/`:
+**Example:** If we wanted to disable extended attributes for files under `/net/`:

     defaults write com.macromates.TextMate.preview volumeSettings '{ "/net/" = { extendedAttributes = 0; }; }'

 ## Controlling Font Smoothing

 Font smoothing refers to sub-pixel anti-alias on LCD screens.
-The algorithm Apple uses will often make light text on dark backgrounds appear bolder than the same text on a bright background.
+Apple’s font smoothing algorithm will often make light text on dark backgrounds appear bolder than the same text on a bright background.

-For this reason TextMate disables font smoothing when using dark themes and the user is on a high-DPI display (retina Mac).
+For this reason, TextMate disables font smoothing for dark themes on high-DPI displays (retina Mac).

 You can control the behavior with: